Keypirinha/SDK/README.md

 ### Python Interpreter

-The bootstrap script `cmd/kpy` allows to execute any Python3 script using the bundled and standalone interpreter, that is a replicate of the one that is embedded into Keypirinha.
+The bootstrap script `cmd/kpy` allows to execute any Python3 script using the bundled and standalone interpreter, which is a replicate of the one that is embedded into Keypirinha.

-You can also start the interpreter in *interactive mode*, as you would do with the `python.exe` executable of the standard Python distribution.
+You can also start the interpreter in *interactive mode*, as you would do with the `python.exe` executable of the standard Python distribution (i.e. with no file argument).

 ## License